Learn How to Get 30%+ ROI on Rental Real Estate

 Other hidden ways you make money that I do not consider: Equity Capture

-I’m pretty lazy and lazy people don’t deserve much… well unless you’re smart about it, but even then.
 Another example of this is if you bought a house for $50K, put $30K into rehab (all in for $80K) and now the property is worth 100K on the open market (disregarding transaction costs) – you just created $20K of equity capture.
-The following way is a great way to acquire assets, but it requires money, time, and effort (that might have a higher and best use at your day job).
+This is a great way to acquire assets, but it requires money, time, and effort (that might have a higher and best use at your day job).

 Other hidden ways you make money that I do not consider: Inflation Hedging